 If you’re planning to lose weight, then sugar is one of the first items you should eliminate from your diet.
 But if you’re finding it too difficult, then coconut sugar is probably the next best substitute for sugar.
 As mentioned above, it contains less fructose than regular sugar and is relatively nutrient-rich.
 Furthermore, it tastes much better than artificial sweeteners.

-While coconut sugar is healthier option to refined sugar and artificial sweeteners, it’s still a type of sugar.
+While coconut sugar is a healthier option to refined sugar and artificial sweeteners, it’s still a type of sugar.
 Therefore, it should be consumed in moderation.

 What are your thoughts on coconut sugar?
 Have you tried it before?
 Please share your comments below.